 Financial management is crucial for the success of any organization, be it private, government or non-governmental organization.
-For any organization to be successful, they ought to watch their finances and make right decisions at the right time, ultimately leading to a thriving business.
-Most businesses have a well structured finance department responsible for looking after the accounts and finances of the company.
+For any organization to be successful, they ought to watch their finances and make the right decisions at the right time, ultimately leading to a thriving business.
+Most businesses have a well-structured finance department responsible for looking after the accounts and finances of the company.
 On the other hand, NGOs most often do not consider financial management to be a priority and lack adequate financial knowledge.
 This is often characterized by poor financial planning and adequate financial systems in place.
 This practice makes NGOs very vulnerable to financial losses

 What is financial management?

 Financial management is the process of planning, organizing, controlling and monitoring financial resources with a view to achieving organizational goals and objectives.
 It is an ideal practice for controlling the financial activities of an organization such as procurement of funds, utilization of funds, accounting, payments, risks assessment and every other thing related to money.
 (Funds for NGOs, Grants, and Resources for Sustainability)